 The elements themselves can be classes, ids, or HTML tags.
 In the case of HTML tags, they have to all be in capital letters.

 They are listed without any class or id mark (. or #) and separated by a comma without a space.

-Whitelist identifies the elements or characteristics for Boilerpipe to extract and mirror in the Marfeel solution.
+Whitelist identifies elements or characteristics for Boilerpipe to extract and use within the Marfeel mobile website.

 Examples might include author name, publishing date, etc.

-Blacklist identifies the elements or characteristics to not replicate from a publisher's desktop site to their Marfeel PWA.
+Blacklist identifies the elements or characteristics that a Marfeel PWA replicates from a publisher's desktop site.

-Defined items might include a publisher's sharing bar which would be excluded because the Marfeel solution provides a native auto-hiding social sharing bar that promotes readability and optimizes the space available while encouraging sharing on the user's social networks.
+Defined items might include a publisher's sharing bar, which would be excluded because the Marfeel solution provides a native auto-hiding social sharing bar.
+The Marfeel social sharing bar promotes readability and optimizes the space available while encouraging sharing on the reader's social networks.

 Image Gallery Blacklist

-The following can be inserted in configuration of definition.json to prevent an image from being processed as an image, and treated as part of the article's textual content.
-This is especially useful for images under tags such as buttons:
+The following can be inserted in configuration of definition.json to prevent an image from being processed as an image.
+It is instead treated as part of the article's textual content.
+This is especially useful for images under tags such as buttons.